 Target Customer and Program Fit

-This assessment is testing an alternative financing model to fund projects at residential multifamily buildings with a particular focus on smaller buildings with two to twenty units.
+This assessment is testing an alternative financing model to fund projects for electric and delivered fuels customers at residential multifamily buildings with a particular focus on smaller buildings with two to twenty units.
 The Non-Participant Market Barrier Study found that even with rebates, upfront costs are a barrier to program participation for both customers and landlords/property managers.￼ The BlocPower program overcomes this barrier by offering a solution that does not require an upfront monetary investment.

 Prior Efforts